aghababa/Classification-of-Geolife-Trajectory-Dataset-Using-Neural-Networks/README.md

 is handpicked from a map visualization of all trajectories in such a way that they are chosen to be near to a group of trajectores.
 The last one with size 250 is constructed by 200 gridding points plus previously chosen 50 points from the map.

-The processing codes in python language are uploaded in the Pre-processing-codes folder.
+The preprocessing codes in python language are uploaded in the Pre-processing-codes folder.